stefanprodan/timoni/docs/cue/module/apply-behavior.md

-# Control the Apply Behaviour
+# Control the Apply Behavior

 Timoni allows changing the default apply behaviour of Kubernetes resources with the `action.timoni.sh` annotations.